-Kevin Sauer finished his 18th year as the head coach of the Virginia rowing program in 2013 and has led the Cavaliers to seven consecutive top-six finishes at the NCAA Championships.
+Kevin Sauer finished his 19th year as the head coach of the varsity Virginia rowing program in 2014 and has led the Cavaliers to 10 top-four finishes in his career and eight consecutive top-six finishes at the NCAA Championships.

-During Sauer's tenure, the Cavaliers have had 43 All-American citations and 62 All-ACC honorees.
+Under Sauer's tutelage, 33 student-athletes have earned 44 CRCA All-America citations and he has had 66 All-ACC selections.
+Virginia has had multiple All-Americans 14 years in a row and had a member on the first team 16 consecutive seasons.
 Additionally, 17 Virginia rowers were named to the ACC's 50th Anniversary Rowing Team.
 In 2006, a league-high 16 Cavaliers were named to the inaugural Academic All-ACC Team.

 Also in the summer of 2008, former UVa rowers tasted the ultimate success as Lindsay Shoop (Class of 2004) and Melanie Kok (Class of 2007) earned medals at the Olympics in Beijing, China.
 Shoop won gold with the U.S. women's eight, while Kok was a bronze medalist with the Canadian lightweight double.

 Overall at Virginia, Sauer has coached 17 rowers that have competed at the World Championships and six Olympians, including one at each of the last three Olympiads.

 Before coaching at Virginia, Sauer served two stints as head coach at Purdue, his alma mater, from 1979 to 1982 and from 1986 to 1987.
 Under his direction, Purdue crews won the 1981-82 Midwest Championship and placed third in the 1986 Dad Vail.
 From 1983 to 1985, Sauer served as freshman coach at Yale, where his crews posted a 22-5 record.